Mild ill-posedness in $W^{1,\infty}$ for the incompressible porous media equation: Introduction

-We should mention that a lot of work has focused on the stability problem on perturbations near the steady state solution $g(x_2)$.
-Most of the current results are about the case of linear stratified density, i.e. $g(x_2) = -x_2$.
-Elgindi \cite{elgindi-ipm-2017-arma} proved the asymptotic stability of stably stratified solutions to system \eqref{IPM} for initial perturbations in ${H^k}(\mr^2)\cap W^{4,1}(\mr^2)$ and ${H^k}(\mathbb{T}^2)$ with $k \geq 20$.
-Very recently, Bianchini, Crin-Barat and Paicu obtained the same result in \cite{paicu-2024-arma-IPM} by assuming the initial perturbations belonging $\dot{H}^{s}(\mr^2)\cap \dot{H}^{\tau}(\mr^2)$ with $0<\tau<1, s\geq 3+\tau$, which improves the result in \cite{elgindi-ipm-2017-arma}.
-For the case of the flat strip $\mathbb{S}=\mathbb{T}\times [-l,l]$ with $0<l<\infty$, the stability of the stratified steady state solutions was proved in \cite{castro-2019-local-arma} when $\|\rho_0-g(x_2)\|_{H^k(\mathbb{S})}\leq \varepsilon$ with $k \geq 10$.
-In the recent work, the analogous result has been established in \cite{park-arxiv-2024-IPM-strip} under slightly less restrictive regularity assumptions, such as $\|\rho_0-g(x_2)\|_{H^k(\mathbb{S})}\leq \varepsilon$ with $k \geq 3$.
-We also mention the work in \cite{kim-IPM-2024-JFA}, which proves asymptotic stability in the torus $\mathbb{T}^2$, or the strip $\mathbb{S}$, or the whole space $\mathbb{R}^2$ for a perturbation in $H^k$ for $k>3$ assuming that the vertical derivative of the steady state $g(x_2)$ is sufficiently large, depending on the size of the perturbation.
-Besides, it is noteworthy that Kiselev and Yao \cite{yao-2023-arma-smallscale-ipm} constructed examples of solutions that exhibit infinite in time growth of derivatives, which implies nonlinear instability for a class of stratified steady states of IPM equation on $\mathbb{T}^2$ and $\mathbb{S}$.
+In recent years, significant progress has been made regarding the global well-posedness of system \eqref{1.1} for initial data close to linear stratified density $g(x_2) = -x_2$ in certain Sobolev spaces, which also implies the asymptotic stability of system \eqref{p-IPM}, see \cite{castro-2019-local-arma, elgindi-ipm-2017-arma,paicu-2024-arma-IPM,park-arxiv-2024-IPM-strip,kim-IPM-2024-JFA}.
+Elgindi \cite{elgindi-ipm-2017-arma} established the asymptotic stability of system \eqref{p-IPM} for initial perturbations in ${H^k}(\mr^2)\cap W^{4,1}(\mr^2)$ and ${H^k}(\mathbb{T}^2)$ with $k \geq 20$.
+Recently, Bianchini, Crin-Barat and Paicu improved this result in \cite{paicu-2024-arma-IPM} by assuming the initial perturbations belonging to $\dot{H}^{s}(\mr^2)\cap \dot{H}^{\tau}(\mr^2)$ with $0<\tau<1, s\geq 3+\tau$.
+For the case of the flat strip $\mathbb{S}=\mathbb{T}\times [-l,l]$ with $0<l<\infty$, the stability of the stratified steady state solutions was proved in \cite{castro-2019-local-arma} under the condition $\|\rho_0-g(x_2)\|_{H^k(\mathbb{S})}\leq \varepsilon$ with $k \geq 10$.
+More recently, this result was refined in \cite{park-arxiv-2024-IPM-strip} under slightly less restrictive regularity assumptions, requiring only $\|\rho_0-g(x_2)\|_{H^k(\mathbb{S})}\leq \varepsilon$ with $k \geq 3$.
+Additionally, we highlight the work in \cite{kim-IPM-2024-JFA}, which establishes asymptotic stability in the torus $\mathbb{T}^2$, or the strip $\mathbb{S}$, or the whole space $\mathbb{R}^2$ for a perturbation in $H^k$ for $k>3$, provided that the vertical derivative of the steady state $g(x_2)$ is sufficiently large, depending on the size of the perturbation.
+It is also noteworthy that Kiselev and Yao \cite{yao-2023-arma-smallscale-ipm} constructed examples of solutions exhibiting infinite growth of derivatives over time, demonstrating nonlinear instability for a class of stratified steady states of the IPM equation on $\mathbb{T}^2$ and $\mathbb{S}$.